 The night harvest is an event that sees the entire Twee Jonge Gezellen team – from its winemakers and viticulturalists to its horticulturalists and harvesters – descend on the vineyards at around 4 am.
 It truly is something to behold, as every member of the team partakes in this annual rite of passage.

-Krone is one of the few South African wineries that produces vintage-only Méthode Cap Classique wines.
-The acronym, RD, stands for Recently Disgorged, a traditional method of selecting an outstanding vintage Champagne or MCC and allowing it years of maturation on the lees during second fermentation, which occurs in the bottle.
+Krone is one of the few South African wineries that produces vintage-only Méthode Cap Classiques.
+The acronym, R.D., stands for Recently Disgorged, a traditional method of selecting an outstanding vintage Champagne or MCC and allowing it years of maturation on the lees during second fermentation, which occurs in the bottle.

-To put it into perspective, most premium MCCs spend between 30 and 60 months on the lees, but through extreme patience and diligent monitoring, Krone RD can spend up to 15 years on the lees, as with its 2001 vintage.
+To put it into perspective, most premium MCCs spend between 30 and 60 months on the lees, but through extreme patience and diligent monitoring, Krone R.D. can spend up to 16 years on the lees, as with its 2002 vintage.